17 Sci-Fi Movies on Netflix You Need To Watch

-Sci-fi movies on Netflix are sometimes buried deep down in the algorithms -- especially the classics.
+Sci-fi movies on Netflix are often buried deep in the algorithms -- especially classics.
 So we've decided to make a list.
 These are the best sci-fi movies currently streaming on Netflix.

 It's a real mix.
 We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.